 I never wanted to go to law school.

 I wanted to write.
 Crisp poetry.
-I wrote thousands of poems — in parks on damp benches, on the subway with the rattle of the tracks, in empty halls between classes, on failing computers and damp sheets during moves.
+I wrote thousands of poems — in parks on damp benches, on the subway with the rattle of the tracks, in empty halls between classes.
 I wrote them everywhere and lost them everywhere.
 The words slipped away like sand.

 But the real place I kept returning to was Port Elizabeth at twelve.

 On the train from Johannesburg to Cape Town I had a massive fight with the chess tournament organisers.
-They were cheating for their son — rigging my schedule, impossible draws, no breaks.
+They were cheating for their son.
 I fought back.
 They threatened to put me off the train.
 I kept fighting.
 My chess coach told my parents I had more courage in my baby finger than most adults.

 Then I flew from Cape Town to Port Elizabeth.
 An air hostess walked me off the plane herself.
 Into the most beautiful place in the world.
 I had seen Cape Point.
 I would one day see Niagara Falls.
 But something about Port Elizabeth informs my consciousness still.

 I was twelve.
 I didn't know I was young.
 I met two girls.
-We talked, we walked, we chased the shadows of the Rabbit band members around the city — as twelve year old girls do when they entirely ignore the boy who is simply happy to be with them.
-How after all could they choose me over a rock star?
+We talked, we walked, we chased the shadows of the Rabbit band members around the city.
 My parents and granny were waiting.
 The sea.
 I remember standing on the shore, the sea brushing up and kissing my feet, and feeling — without quite putting it into words — that this was forever.
 Peace.

 I didn't know then that the shadow of youth was obliterated by every sunset.